Bug report #8525

 MSSQL spatial layer bug with estimated metadata

-Added by Mike Gates over 10 years ago.
-Updated almost 10 years ago.
+Added by Mike Gates about 11 years ago.
+Updated over 10 years ago.

 Status:Closed